 Before we get into the list suppliers I should point out that in my experience a lot of Irish farmers supplement their offering with imported fruit and veg.
 I don’t have an issue with this as I assume the farmer will offer their produce before an imported version, but it’s not harm to check the origin of what you’re buying.

-Organic fruit & veg growers
+Organic fruit & veg growers in Ireland

 - Ancient Organics – Cork